Frequently Asked Questions

 How do I take a facial snapshot?

-Make sure your phone is using your front camera to take the picture.
-Hold your phone in portrait position, with both hands.
-Extend your arms out in front of your face with your elbows straight, hold steady and flick to the take picture button and double tap to take the photo.
-The app will say processing and then let you know if you have successfully captured an acceptable photo.
-Once you have captured a picture of your face, proceed to submit.
+First make sure to turn your sound/ringer on.
+Hold your phone in a portrait position, with both hands.
+Extend your arms out in front of your face with your elbows straight, hold steady and double tap the screen to hear voice-over instructions.
+The voiceover will let you know if your face is too far left, right, too close or too far.
+Follow the voiceover instructions and will confirm when you have successfully captured an acceptable photo.
+Once you have captured your selfie, your digital ID will come up automatically.

 Will I have to repeat the photo process?

-How do I set up my fingerprint or facial recognition to expedite my login?
+How do I set up my fingerprint or facial recognition to expedite my sign in?

 What should I do if I’m still having difficulty using the application?